Dr. Cynthia Johnston Turner

 Dr. Michael Robinson

-Dr. Michael C. Robinson serves as Professor of Music and Director of The Sudler Trophy Award-winning Redcoat Marching Band at the University of Georgia.
-His duties include teaching courses in music education and conducting as well as conducting the Symphonic Band and directing the 440-member Redcoat Marching Band.
+Dr. Michael C. Robinson serves as Professor of Music Education and conducting.
+His duties include teaching courses in music education and conducting as well as conducting the Symphonic Band.
 A native of Florida, Robinson received the B.M. and M.M. degrees in Music Education and the D.M.A. degree in Instrumental Conducting from the University of Miami.
 Prior to this appointment, he served as Associate Director of Bands at the University of South Florida in Tampa and Director of Bands at Fort Hays State University in Kansas.
 Robinson also taught eleven years in the public schools of Florida, most notably as Director of Bands at Seminole High School in Pinellas County Florida.
 During his teaching career, Robinson has received numerous honors and awards including; Pinellas County Teacher of the Year, City of Seminole Educator of the Year, USF College of Visual and Performing Arts Outstanding Service Award, The Orpheus Award from Phi Mu Alpha, and The Friend of the Arts award from Sigma Alpha Iota, among others.
 Robinson is active as a guest conductor, clinician and adjudicator throughout the United States.
 He also has extensive experience in the marching arts having served in a variety of capacities with top DCI Drum and Bugle corps such as the Boston Crusaders, The Cadets, Carolina Crown, Iowa Colts, Madison Scouts, and Suncoast Sound.

 Dr. Brett Bawcum